survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ![Gulp](images/gulp.png)

 [Gulp](http://gulpjs.com/) takes a different approach.
 Instead of relying on configuration per plugin, you deal with actual code.
 If you are familiar with Unix and piping, you'll like Gulp.
-You have the following concepts:

-* *Sources* to match to files.
-* *Filters* to perform operations on sources (e.g., convert to JavaScript)
-* *Sinks* (e.g., your build directory) where to pipe your build results.
+You have *sources* to match files, *filters* to operate on these sources, and *sinks* to pipe the build results.

-Here's an abbreviated sample *Gulpfile* to give you a better idea of the approach, taken from the project's README:
+Here's an abbreviated sample *Gulpfile* adapted from the project's README to give you a better idea of the approach:

 **Gulpfile.js**